We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Acne

-CBD has also shown promise in treating acne due to its anti-inflammatory properties and its ability to reduce sebum production.
+CBD has also shown promise in treating acne due to its anti-inflammatory properties and ability to reduce sebum production.

-Learn more about CBD oil and acne here.
+Learn more about CBD oil and acne.

 CBD is generally safe, and many people tolerate it well.
 However, anyone who is looking to use CBD should first consult a healthcare professional, as it is possible for CBD to interact with some prescription medications or supplements.